 - Five star rating for student to staff ratios

-- 4 star rating for postgraduate teaching quality, generic skills and graduate starting salaries
+- Four star rating for postgraduate teaching quality, generic skills and graduate starting salaries.

-Studying in Adelaide means you are also living in one of the world’s most liveable cities.
 Adelaide has a relaxed, easy-going lifestyle, combining affordability with a high standard of living.
-Adelaide is in the Top 5 liveable cities in the world according to the Global Liveability Study (2015) and in the world’s Top 10 cities to visit by Lonely Planet (2014).
+It is one of the top five most liveable cities in the world, according to the Global Liveability Study (2015) and one of the world’s top 10 cities to visit for Lonely Planet (2014).

 Courses and Programmes

-- Health Sciences - including medicine, speech pathology, audiology and nursing
+- Medicine, Nursing and Health Sciences - Including medicine, speech pathology, audiology and nursing

-- Computer Science and Engineering and Mathematics - including engineering, science, nanotechnology and environmental management
+- Science and Engineering - Including engineering, science, mathematics, computer science, nanotechnology and environmental management

 Bachelor of Nursing